 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 The Christmas season comes with a host of expectations for “how” to participate, regardless of the capacity of family members to cooperate and enjoy this time together.
-Christmas can therefore be a time that brings some of the greatest emotional difficulties and interpersonal drama, rather than the often hoped for sing-along, sharing and caring, ho ho ho, and holly-jolly.
+Christmas can, therefore, be a time that brings some of the most intense emotional difficulties and interpersonal drama, rather than the often hoped for the sing-along, sharing and caring, ho ho ho, and holly-jolly.

-Despite the negatively biased opinions of the mental health misinformed… that “some people just enjoy ruining a good time or being difficult”, a person with BPD actually wants to feel connected and loved in family and intimate relationships.
-The unfortunate truth, however, is that the BPD condition can very easily undermine the much desired connection and love experience.
+Despite the negatively biased opinions of the mental health misinformed, that “some people just enjoy ruining a good time or being difficult,” a person with BPD typically wants to feel connected and loved in a family and intimate relationships.
+The unfortunate truth, however, is that the BPD condition can very easily undermine the much-desired connection and love experience.

-These kinds experiences are frustrating, disappointing, and hurtful to all involved, although rest assured that the person with BPD will probably take it far worse and suffer much longer as the memories linger… believing the drama was all her fault because of her feelings and reactions, or that things will never work out for her and that people must really hate her.
+These kinds of experiences are frustrating, disappointing, and hurtful to all involved, although rest assured that the person with BPD would probably take it far worse and suffer much longer as the memories linger.
+She may eventually conclude that the drama was all her fault because of her feelings and reactions, or that things will never work out for her and that people must hate her.

 Sometimes Christmas becomes a matter of putting up with extended exposure to relationships that have not functioned well over time, with old wounds resurfacing and old feelings reignited.
-Powerful emotional experiences may arise due to misinterpreted body language or facial expressions, or words and vocal tones misinterpreted.
-Perceived alliances, favoritism, slights or abuses may likewise spark difficult feelings and overreactions in the BPD individual.
+Powerful emotional experiences may arise due to misinterpreted body language or facial expressions, or words and vocal tones misconstrued.
+Perceived alliances, favouritism, slights or abuses may likewise spark difficult feelings and overreactions in the BPD individual.

 Of course, being the one to have “BPD reactions” in these situations usually means being the one blamed for any trouble, despite any ignorance or lack of sensitivity from others.
 For all these reasons and the many other possible ways to end up alone in emotional suffering during Christmas, it is wise to consider a survival plan to increase the odds of having a decent experience.

-Another important cognitive tool is to keep a realistic mindset about what you are getting into during a celebration like Christmas.
-There are going to be emotional triggers, and some people are going to be who they have always been… quirks, attitudes, opinions, judgments, insensitivities, etc.
+Another essential cognitive tool is to keep a realistic mindset about what you are getting into during a celebration like Christmas.
+There are going to be emotional triggers, and some people are going to be who they have always been (quirks, attitudes, opinions, judgments, insensitivities, etc.).

 Sometimes there is an unrealistic belief that people can (or should) set aside their quirks and eccentricities just because it is Christmas.
 For instance, if someone in the family likes to make off-the-cuff jokes that he believes are harmless, that person will probably continue to behave like this.

-Distress tolerance activities could include listening to music, reading a book, doing some crafts or coloring (maybe with kids that are present), watching a movie, massaging your hands or arms, playing on Facebook, playing a video game, playing an instrument, playing in the snow, taking a nap, rinsing your hands with warm water, holding an ice cube, imagining a better time or something enjoyable coming up in the future.
+Distress tolerance activities could include listening to music, reading a book, doing some crafts or colouring (maybe with kids that are present), watching a movie, massaging your hands or arms, playing on Facebook.
+They could also include playing a video game, playing an instrument, playing in the snow, taking a nap, rinsing your hands with warm water, holding an ice cube, imagining a better time or something enjoyable coming up in the future.

 The main thing with these activities is that they distract you from distressing thoughts and feelings, and generally give you a break from being overwhelmed.
 It helps if the activities are a good fit for the situation you are in, such that they appear “socially acceptable” and others are not interrupting or commenting in emotionally troublesome/judgmental ways.
 When you start feeling a little more settled, you may want to participate again in the activities as before.

 Of course, using these types of recommendations in real life is much easier said than done.
-This is one of the reasons that persons with BPD often shy away from gatherings.
-People with BPD know the emotional challenges will be there, that it will be hard, and falling apart may be a possibility.
-The hesitancy to participate is completely understandable.
+Because the challenge can be so difficult is one of the reasons that persons with BPD often shy away from gatherings.
+People with BPD know the emotional difficulties will be there, that it will be hard, and falling apart may be a possibility.
+The hesitancy to participate is entirely understandable.